 You too have a place.
 Someone needs your hand, needs that extra help in the roller-rink of life.
 Others are here for you, holding on when you need a little assistance.
 In the stands, are ones cheering from the sideline and praying.

 I (and others) need you in the rink of life.
-Your friendship, your prayers, your hands, your help, your encouragement, they are all needed.
+Your friendship, prayers, your hands, help, and encouragement, they are all needed.
 Link hands and link shields of faith, because you are needed, and let those pig-tails fly!

 “Two are better than one because they have a good return for their labor.
 For if either of them falls, the one will lift up his companion.
 But woe to the one who falls when there is not another to lift him up.” ~ Ecclesiastes 4:9-10 (NASB)